tmobile/magentaA11y/_checklist-web/select.md

 gherkin-mobile:
   - when:  |
-      swipe to focus on a radio button
+      swipe to focus on a select
   - then:  |
-      doubletap with the radio in focus
+      doubletap with the select in focus
     result: |
-      the state is changed
+      the picker/spinner opens
 ---

 ## Code examples

 ### Use the Semantic HTML `<select>`